 Real Estate Tax.
 Residents in Honey Brook Township pay real estate taxes to three agencies.

-- Twin Valley School District.
-The School District collects its own real estate tax.
-The tax rate for school year 2016-17 is 28.6049 mills.
+- Twin Valley School District (TVSD).
+The TVSD collects its own real estate tax.
+The tax rate for school year 2017-18 is 29.6448 mills for Chester County.
 Contact the district’s tax office at 610-286-8632 for more information or click here.

 Other useful links: